-Self-reliance is a source of pride for many aging parents.
-It’s often difficult for them to give up control after decades of managing life for themselves.
-It’s equally challenging for children, who may live many hours away, to know when a parent’s desire for independence is overwhelmed by difficulties managing their home, car or finances.
+Self-reliance is a source of pride for most older adults.
+Many struggle with sharing decisions after decades of managing life for themselves.
+It’s equally challenging for children, who may live many hours away, to know when a parent’s need for independence interferes with managing home, health or finances.

-About 7 million adult children of aging Americans consider themselves long-distance caregivers.
-Caring for aging parents is a balance between empowering them to stay independent while watching for warning signs of age-related problems.
-We’ve pulled together seven common-sense tips to support your aging parents.
+About 7 million adult children in the U.S. consider themselves a long-distance caregiver for an aging parent.
+The challenge for many adult children is the balance between empowering their parents to stay independent while watching for warning signs of age-related problems.
+We’ve pulled together six common-sense tips to support your aging parents, whether they live across town or across the country.

 Become a partner in their health